Litoměřice: Sights

+Sacral monuments

 There are several valuable sacral buildings in Litoměřice.
-On the main square, there is the All Saints Church.
+On the main square, there is the Church of All Saints.
 Its existence was firstly mentioned in 1235.
 Originally it belonged to the town fortification.
 It has a 54 m high bell tower.
-The Baroque Saint Stephen's Cathedral at the Dómské Square was built in place of an older Romanesque basilica in the years 1664–1668.
+The Cathedral of Saint Stephen at the Dómské Square was built in the Baroque style in place of an older Romanesque basilica in the years 1664–1668.
 It has a 50 m high tower open to the public.
 The interior is almost completely authentic with main and six side altars and a lot of original paintings.
 Right next to the dome is a bishop's residence built in 1683–1701 by Giulio Broggio.

 There is also the Jesuit Church of the Annunciation.
 It is a massive Baroque church built by Giulio and Octavio Broggio in 1701–1731.